DavidWells/davidwells-legacy-site/content/index.md

 > **TL;DR** – Marketing nerd turned full stack developer & entrepreneur.

-I’m a Developer Experience Engineer at [Netlify](http://netlify.com) in San Francisco.
+I'm currently working with [Netlify](http://netlify.com) as the lead developer experience engineer.

-Previously, I was working as a full stack developer + dev advocate at [Serverless](http://serverless.com).
-Before that, I was lead developer on UI/UX team building design systems at [Mulesoft](http://www.mulesoft.com).
+Previously, I was working as a full stack developer & dev advocate at [Serverless](http://serverless.com).
+Before that, I was lead developer on the UI/UX team at [Mulesoft](http://www.mulesoft.com) building their design system.

-Way back when, I founded [Inbound Now](http://www.inboundnow.com), where we made open source inbound marketing software.
+Prior to that, I founded [Inbound Now](http://www.inboundnow.com), where we built a varitey of open source marketing tools.

 Before learning to code, I was a marketing consultant working at [HubSpot](http://www.hubspot.com).
 I've helped hundreds of companies with their content strategy, conversion rate optimization and inbound lead generation.